kj89/testnet_manuals/aptos/testnet/fullnode_manual_install.md

   <img width="100" height="auto" src="https://user-images.githubusercontent.com/50621007/165930080-4f541b46-1ae3-461c-acc9-de72d7ab93b7.png">
 </p>

-# Manual node  setup
+# Fullnode installation is optional
-If you want to setup fullnode node manually follow the steps below on a seperate server
+If you want to install fullnode you have to do it on seperate server

 ## 1. Update packages
 ```